Cozumel: Common Questions

 Best Way to get to Cozumel?

-Cozumel has an international airport, the “Cozumel International Airport“ (CZM).
+Cozumel Island has an international airport, the “Cozumel International Airport“ (CZM).
 There are some direct flights to the island from the US, though there are fewer than in years past.

 An easy and cost-effective option is to fly to the Cancun International Airport (CUN), instead – more flights, and often lower fares.